top of page

 Can’t you enjoy amazing sushi anywhere in Japan?
 Absolutely.
 However, you MUST try it in Tokyo.
 Here, you will find the iconic Toyosu fish market tuna auction, the world’s largest fish market, and the most insane fish auction, all in one place!
 With Tokyo’s proximity to the sea, longstanding culinary tradition, and skilled sushi chefs, you are in for an unparalleled level of expertise and craftsmanship in sushi preparation.

 Tokyo’s sushi scene caters not only to all tastes, but also to various budgets.
-Enjoying sushi in a high-end restaurant might be fantastic, but dining among Japanese at a sushi counter is one of the most awesome things to do in Tokyo.
+Enjoying sushi in a high-end restaurant might be fantastic, but dining among Japanese at a sushi counter is one of the most unique things to do in Tokyo.

 Find a sushi restaurant where you'd like to eat and make a reservation in advance.
 Quality sushi restaurants in Tokyo often have waiting lists of over 6 hours.
 People arrive at these restaurants at opening time to join the queue for lunch.
 How crazy is that?